Lemon Meringue Pie

 4. Cool pie completely, about 3 hours.
 Chill uncovered until set, about 8 hours.

-Do Ahead: Crust can be baked, cooled and stored at room temperature up to 1 day ahead.
+Do Ahead: Tightly wrapped pie dough that is formed into a disc can be refrigerate up to 2 days or frozen up to 1month.
+Baked and cooled crust can be stored at room temperature up to 1 day ahead.
 Filling can be cooked, cooled and chilled up to one day ahead.
-Pie can be completely assembled, and chilled uncovered up to 2 days ahead
+Pie can be completely assembled, and chilled uncovered up to 2 days ahead.